 - Come spring, start to feed plants again.
 This, along with more hours of daylight, will help to kickstart their growing phase.
 Continue feeding through fall.

-- A balanced fertilizer (10-10-10) works fine for houseplants, though fertilizers with a higher ratio of nitrogen will promote greater foliage growth.
+- A balanced fertilizer (10-10-10) works fine for houseplants, although fertilizers with a higher ratio of nitrogen will promote greater foliage growth.

 - For flowering plants, use a fertilizer with more phosphorous.

-Pests can be a real pain.
+Pests can be a real problem.
 They usually appear after outdoor plants are brought inside for the winter, or when a new houseplant is brought home.

 - To get rid of bugs in houseplants, push a clove of garlic into the plant’s soil.
 If the garlic sprouts and grows, just cut it back.